 Just a quick random reflection.
 I’m sitting in my car here at Disaster Field in Bluegum Bosch, Phuthaditjhaba.
-Two kids climbed into the car and are busy scrutinising every move I make and commenting
+Two kids

 on everything they see.
 The can’t speak any English, not even basics.
 But when